drew-ross/drew-ross/README.md

 Through software engineering, I'm helping others succeed by building tools that facilitate personal growth.

-+ I'm working on an app to help children improve reading, writing, and drawing skills
++ I'm working on an app to help children improve reading and writing skills
 + I'm currently learning TypeScript and GraphQL
 + I love bouldering and coffee